On the reliability of published findings using the regression discontinuity design in political science: Researcher discretion

 \section{Researcher discretion}

 A possible explanation for the bunching of $t$-statistics around the value $1.96$ observed in the previous section is researcher discretion.
 Such discretion could be used to seek statistically significant results by searching through specifications and analysis procedures.
 When done deliberately, the practice is called p-hacking, but researchers can conduct specification searching inadvertently.
-No matter whether it is deliberate or not, searching for significant results invalidates hypothesis tests, p-values and confidence intervals.
+No matter whether it is deliberate or not, searching for significant results invalidates hypothesis tests, $p$-values and confidence intervals.

 It is difficult to directly gauge the influence of researcher discretion and possible p-hacking.
-We do not observe all specifications researchers tried before finding the one reported in their published article, and also unusual specification choices can often be rationalized after the fact.
+We do not observe all specifications researchers tried before finding the one reported in their published article, and unusual specification choices can often be rationalized after the fact.
 In an effort to circumvent this problem, we take advantage of the fact that different methods of bandwidth selection provide different levels of researcher discretion.
-An automated bandwidth selection procedure, such as those described by \citet{Imbens2011Optimal} and \citet{Calonico2014Robust}, leaves little room for specification searching.
+An automated bandwidth selection procedure, such as those described by \citet{Imbens2011Optimal} and \citet{Calonico2014Robust}, leaves less room for specification searching.
 This is in contrast to non-automated procedures and global polynomial specifications, which involve many specification choices.
 Table~\suppref{tab:rd_type_table} in the supplement describes the bandwidth selection procedures used by the studies in our investigation.
-This table shows that while automated procedures have seen increased use over time, roughly half of all studies in each period still employ non-automated procedures.
+This table shows that while automated procedures have seen increased use over time, roughly half of all studies throughout the studied period use non-automated procedures.